-The UCSF programs in Health Policy focus on preparing students to provide policy leadership in a variety of settings.
-Graduates will be prepared to: identify and critically analyze laws, regulations and policies at the institutional, local, state and national levels; to use in-depth knowledge of the history, structure, theory and process of health policymaking in the United States; and to plan, implement, and evaluate policies.
-In addition, they will understand the economic, ethical, and social implications of policy decisions for various affected groups, and be prepared to creatively and effectively advocate for policy change.
+The Nursing Health Policy specialty focuses on preparing students to provide policy leadership in a variety of settings.
+Graduates will be prepared to: identify and critically analyze laws, regulations and policies at the institutional, local, state and national levels; use in-depth knowledge of the history, structure, theory and process of health policymaking in the United States; and plan, implement and evaluate policies.
+In addition, they will understand the economic, ethical and social implications of policy decisions for various affected groups, and be prepared to creatively and effectively advocate for policy change.

 Nurses with policy expertise are employed by health services research firms, work in legislative and regulatory offices at the county, state and federal levels, or hold elective or appointed office.
 Others work in the legislative or policy offices of health maintenance organizations, advocacy organizations, health care companies or health care provider associations, or consult for these and other organizations.
 One can also find nurses with careers in policy and program planning at international government health organizations and non-governmental organizations.